yilunzhao/cpsc477/_pages/logistics.md

 ## Diversity statement
 We embrace and celebrate diversity, understanding that the richest learning experiences come from the exchange of ideas among individuals from varied backgrounds, cultures, and perspectives.
 We uphold a commitment to mutual respect and open-mindedness, encouraging each participant to both share their unique insights and actively listen to others.
 Recognizing that learning is a collaborative and evolving process, we foster an inclusive environment where constructive criticism is welcomed, mistakes are embraced as opportunities for growth, and every student is both a teacher and a learner.
 Our goal is to cultivate a dynamic, respectful, and inclusive classroom environment.

+## FAQs

+- What if I am unable to attend the class?
+A: If a student frequently misses classes or can't attend a significant part of the course we recommend dropping the course.

+- How to audit the course?
+A: We welcome Yale students to audit the course!
+If you want to actually master the material of the class, we very strongly recommend that auditors do all the assignments.
+However due to high demand we cannot grade assignments.
+Also please do not use course resources such as TA or instructor time.

+- Will the lectures be recorded?
+A: This course is in-person, and regular attendance is mandatory.
+Some lectures might be recorded for future use, but regular, high-quality video recordings aren't assured.
+Students should plan assuming there won't be recordings.
+Those who can't attend in person should NOT take the course.